kermitt2/grobid/doc/Grobid-docker.md

 For more information see the [GROBID main page](https://github.com/kermitt2/grobid/blob/master/Readme.md).

 <h5>pdf2xml zombie processes</h5>
-When running docker without an initi process, the pdf2xml processes will be hang as zombie eventually filling up the machine.
-The docker solution is to use `--init` as parameter when running the image, however we are discussing some more long-term solution compatible with Kubernetes for example.
+~~When running docker without an init process, the pdf2xml processes will be hang as zombie eventually filling up the machine.
+The docker solution is to use `--init` as parameter when running the image, however we are discussing some more long-term solution compatible with Kubernetes for example.~~ The solution shipped with the current Dockerfile, using tini (https://github.com/krallin/tini) should provide the correct init process to cleanup killed processes.

 <h4>Build caveat</h4>